Stanvirk/Cateval/README.md

 The current repository is for my first project on a javascript learning path.

 ## Description
+Service for evaluation questionnaire answers to determimne the right category.

 ### Technology stack
 * PL: Javascript